Unboxed-Software/solana-course/content/local-setup.md

 wsl --install
 ```

-If you are running an older version of windows, follow the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-manual).
+If you are running an older version of Windows, follow the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-manual).

 You can read more about installing WSL [here](https://docs.microsoft.com/en-us/windows/wsl/install).